 This competitive award is supported by The Hemophilia Alliance, The Alliance Pharmacy, and Indiana Hemophilia & Thrombosis Center and provides funding to enrich the ATHNdataset.

-Featured PublicationsTransition of Care for Patients with Venous Thromboembolism (VTE) published in the journal Thrombosis Research.
+Featured PublicationsTransition of Care for Pediatric and Adult Patients with Venous Thromboembolism: A National Quality Improvement Project from the American Thrombosis and Hemostasis Network (ATHN) published in Thrombosis Research.
 Download full article

 Characterizing the Use of Anticoagulants in Children Using the American Thrombosis and Hemostasis Network Dataset (ATHNdataset) published in Thrombosis Research.
 Download full article